|Previous Names||Glenalua House Shamrock Hall|

 Now known as Mount Prospect this house dates from c.
 1847.
 The plot appears as open ground on the 1837 and 1843 Ordnance Survey maps.
 The name/date plaque on the front of the house states ‘1847 Mt.
 Prospect’

-The longest standing residents and owners of the house were the Waterhouse family who first purchased the property in c.1854, having previously moved to live in Killiney in 1852 when they briefly lived in Kilmore House.
-The Waterhouse family lived in the nearby Glenalua Lodge from 1854 to 1866.
-Samuel Swinburne Waterhouse was born in England in 1819 and the family expanded the silver and goldsmith business to Dublin in the early 1840’s.
+The Waterhouse family moved to live in Killiney in 1852 and they briefly resided in Kilmore House.
+In 1854 Samuel Swinburne Waterhouse and family moved into nearby Glenalua Lodge (then known simply as Glenalua) and they lived there until 1866 when they moved to Shamrock Hall which they renamed Glenalua House in 1868.
+S. S. Waterhouse was born in England in 1819 and the family expanded the silver and goldsmith business to Dublin in the early 1840’s.
 He made various renovations to the house before moving in with his family.
 Samuel and his wife Anne had six children: Mary Rosa, William Dakin, Howard Alfred, Annie Alma, Emma Dakin and Thomas George.

 The Waterhouses prospered in the latter half of the nineteenth century and acquired many properties in the vicinity of Killiney Village.
 By 1900 Samuel and Anne had all but one of their adult children living close by.
 Mary Rosa and her children were living at Willmount House, Thomas George and his family were next door in Willmount Cottage.
 Howard Alfred and his family were living in Claremont House which was just around the corner and his two unmarried daughters Annie Alma and Emma Dakin were still living with their parents in Glenalua House.
 His eldest son William Dakin had married and settled in England.
 At this stage Samuel was a pillar of the local community.
 The family attended Holy Trinity Church and Samuel served on the local council.
 He also employed many locals who worked on his various properties.